-Our offices will be open for limited hours on Wednesdays from 10am-2pm, starting August 5th.
+Our Loveland office is open for limited hours on Mondays-Thursdays from 10am-2pm.
 We want to make sure our offices are as safe as possible for both staff and visitors, therefore, visitors and staff must adhere to guidelines informed by the Larimer County Health Department.
 Please read below, so you know what to expect prior to visiting.

 Project Self-Sufficiency asks that visitors call the main office lines before entering the buildings.
 Visitors will be met by a staff member and will be screened for COVID-19 symptoms, per Health Department guidelines.

 Loveland – 970.635.5912 | Fort Collins – 970.407.0305

 Visitors will be pre-screened before entering by doing the following: